DLBPointon/annotation-pipeline/README.md

 of the ARU/Sanger BSc Bioinformatics Year 2 Course.

 ### Installation of pipeline
-This can be acheived through the use of:
+This can be achieved through the use of:

 `conda create --file environment.yml`

-However this can take quite some time and personally was faster installing it all seperately.
+However, this can take quite some time and personally was faster installing it all separately.

+### Usage

+Local Machine Usage
+1 - Clone repo

+2 - `cd annotation-pipeline`

+3 - `snakemake --cores 8`

+Sanger Farm
+1 - Clone repo

+2 - `cd annotation-pipeline`

+3 -

 ### Data
 Sample Data comes from the Utah family platinum read set.